ec500-software-engineering/case-study-mmark9/README.md

 If I were to implement an application in a similar vein to Mastodon, I would not deviate too much from their choices.
 My changes would mainly be driven by biases due to familiarity.
 Therefore, if given the choice I would rather implement the backend using python.
 My experience with python has led me to prefer its syntax and how object-oriented concepts are implemented.
 However, there are some considerations I would make be committing to this idea.
 First, there would need to be an understanding of implications on performance (e.g. will CPython be adequate or will another implementation be needed?).
-Second, how will mastodon python backend scale as more local users create accounts and more federated mastodon server instances are created?
-Lastly, we have to consider if the available web frameworks for python are sufficient enough for mastodon.
+Second, how will Mastodon in python scale as more local users create accounts and more federated mastodon server instances are created?
+Lastly, we have to consider if the available web frameworks for python are sufficient enough for Mastodon.
 I believe Django is equivalent to Rails in terms of supporting the
-Model View Controller paradigm.
+Model View Controller (MVC) paradigm.
 It also has the option of Django webpacker for managing frontend files.

 ## Build System

 Since Mastodon is a web application built on languages which are compiled JIT (Just in Time), there is no concept of building the application.
 Instead, mastodon requires several services or processes to run before it can serve clients.
 As a user who is not interested in underlying details, you can use `foreman` gem to spawn the needed process dependencies.
 In the project, two files `Procfile` and `Procfile.dev` indicate which processes need to run and their corresponding arguments.
 The `.dev` denotes launch configuration for development environments.
-From a quick glance at the production `Procfile`, mastodon spawns a [puma](https://github.com/puma/puma) web server that houses the rails application.
+From a quick glance at the production `Procfile`, mastodon spawns a `puma`) web server that houses the rails application.
 Additionally a background process, `sidekiq` is started to handle asynchronous job requests from the main Rails app.

 ## Testing